koliseoapi/help/content/events/sales.md

 We transfer the funds collected from your ticket sales one week after the event has taken place, and for this we need that you introduce your wire transfer information:

 1. [Log into the system]({{< ref "authentication.md" >}}).
-2. Click on your picture on the top right corner of the screen and select the menu option with your user name.
+2. Click on your picture in the top right corner of the screen and select the menu option with your name.
 3. Select the **Payment info** tab.
 4. Fill out the form with your payment details (**IBAN**, **VAT ID**, **Billing name** and **Billing address**) and click the **Save** button.